japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleExecutorLost...FIXME

-handleExecutorLost is used when DAGSchedulerEventProcessLoop is requested to handle an xref:scheduler:DAGSchedulerEvent.adoc#ExecutorLost[ExecutorLost] event.
+handleExecutorLost is used when DAGSchedulerEventProcessLoop is requested to handle an scheduler:DAGSchedulerEvent.md#ExecutorLost[ExecutorLost] event.

 === [[handleGetTaskResult]] GettingResultEvent Event Handler